jamesczq/housing-prices-app/README.md

 1. Clone the [housing-prices-app](https://github.com/jamesczq/housing-prices-app) repository
 2. Navigate to the root of the repository
 3. Build the Docker image: `docker build -t house-price-api-image .`
-4. Run the Docker container: `docker run --name api_container -p 8000:8000 house-price-api-image`
+4. Run the Docker container: `docker run --name house-price-api-container -p 8000:8000 house-price-api-image`
 5. The FastAPI server will be accessible at `http://localhost:8000`

 ## Testing/API Reference